PodcastsGesellschaft und KulturRadical with Amol Rajan

 Amol Rajan is a presenter of the Today programme on BBC Radio 4.
 He is also the host of University Challenge on BBC One.
 Before that, Amol was media editor at the BBC and editor at The Independent.

 Radical with Amol Rajan is a Today Podcast.
-It was made by Lewis Vickers with Anna Budd.
-Digital production was by Gabriel Purcell-Davis.
+It was made by Oscar Pearson and Julian Paszkiewicz.
+Digital production was by Daniel Raza.
 Technical production was by Mike Regaard.
-The editor is Sam Bonham.
-The executive producer is Owenna Griffiths.
+The series producer is Rufus Gray.
+The senior news editor is Sam Bonham.

 • Radical with Amol Rajan